Ambolodia Sud

 Ambolodia Sud or Ambolodia Atsimo is a town and commune (kaominina) in western Madagascar.
 It belongs to the district of Besalampy, which is a part of Melaky Region.
 The population of the commune was estimated to be approximately 2,000 in 2001 commune census.

-Only primary schooling is available.
-The majority 90% of the population of the commune are farmers, while an additional 10% receives their livelihood from raising livestock.
+The majority of the population is involved in farming or raising livestock.
 The most important crop is raffia palm, while other important products are cassava and rice.